Free Standard Delivery Over £50!

 For more guidance on how to freeze and defrost other meats, read our Ultimate Freezing and Defrosting Guide.

 No, you should never defrost a turkey at room temperature.
 This is because it will expose the turkey to something called the 'Danger Zone'.
 The 'Danger Zone' describes temperatures between 8°C and 63°C as this is the environment in which bacteria will grow.
 If meat is defrosted in between these temperatures, microbes will be able to grow.
 This is why you should never defrost your turkey at room temperature, in direct sunlight or by a radiator.
-It is safest to defrost your turkey in a fridge where the temperature will be kept at about 5°C or lower.
+Just like with defrosting lamb, it is safest to defrost your turkey in a fridge where the temperature will be kept at about 5°C or lower.

 Yes, it is possible to defrost a turkey in the microwave, if your microwave is big enough!
 However we do not use this method as the results can be inconsistent and the temperature is harder to control.
 Especially with larger birds, the outer edges may begin cooking at a low temperature whilst the inside is still trying to defrost.
 This means you are at risk of entering the 'Danger Zone' and letting bacteria grow.
 If you are pushed for time and must defrost your turkey in a microwave, it's vital you follow the manufacturer's instructions and use defrost mode.
 Once defrosted, you must cook the turkey straight away.
 Do not then store it in the fridge.